-What is Mesenchymal Stem Cell (MSC) Therapy?
+What is Mesenchymal Progenitor Cell (MPC) Therapy?

 Your body consists of billions of cells that degenerate and regenerate in a daily cycle.
 As older cells die off, new cells are created from the stem cells.
 The cells form organs of the body such as skin, muscles, ligaments, joints, bone, tendons, and the brain.
 Unfortunately, if tissue gets damaged, the degenerative process dominates the cycle and the organs will become less functional, and pain will often result.
 The stem cells used for MSC are found in your own bone marrow, and are known as mesenchymal cells.

 Degenerative conditions such as osteoarthritis and joint injuries respond well to MSC Therapy.
 Contact our office to find out whether you are a candidate for this advanced procedure